nashville-software-school/client-side-mastery/book-3-giffygram/chapters/GG_STATE_STORE.md

 * All of the user objects
 * All of the post objects
 * All of the likes of posts that users make
-* All of the followers for each user
 * All of the messages that users send to each other

 It is the Single Responsbility of the data store module to maintain the application state.

-All of the other components will be either rendering state as HTML, or telling the data store to modify the state in response to a user filling out a form, or clicking a delete icon, etc.
+All of the other components will be either rendering _(i.e. displaying)_ state as HTML, or telling the data store to modify the state in response to a user filling out a form, or clicking a delete icon, etc.

 ## Creating the Application State